opensoars/ma/README.md

 ## Use

+Ma assumes you use a correct indentation style.
+No tab characters and two spaces for each indentation.

 Define the location of your table of contents by placing it between these two comments:

 1. `<!--- TABLE_OF_CONTENTS -->`